canonical/ubuntu-pro-client/docs/explanations/fix_scenarios.rst

 .. _pro-fix-howto:

-Scenarios encountered using ``pro fix`` to solve a CVE/USN
+Common scenarios when using ``pro fix`` to solve a CVE/USN
 **********************************************************

 ..
 Into "what is pro fix" shared with the related tutorial
 .. include:: ../includes/pro-fix-intro.txt

-This page will go a bit deeper and after introducing the ``pro fix`` command it will go in more details about the different scenarios you may encounter using ``pro fix``.
+In this article we will introduce the ``pro fix`` command, and then go into more details about the different scenarios you may encounter when using ``pro fix`` to resolve CVEs/USNs.

 .. note::

    If instead you look for a simpler guided tutorial to get started with ``pro fix`` please start at
    :ref:`Use pro fix to solve a CVE/USN <pro-fix-tutorial>`.
-   You can even use the VM based environment created in that tutorial to recreate the output shown below yourself.
+   You can use the same VM-based environment created in that tutorial to recreate the output shown below yourself.
+If you have already completed the tutorial, you may want to :ref:`skip this section <CVE-no-fix>`.

 Use ``pro fix``